Providing Mass Transit Injury Victims With A Voice

-The Raphaelson & Levine Law Firm has advocated successfully for victims of accidents and injuries involving the New York City Transit system (NYCT).
-We understand the short statute of limitations and other special considerations in bringing claims against the Metropolitan Transportation Authority (MTA), the Port Authority or other governmental entities.
+The Raphaelson & Levine Law Firm has advocated successfully for victims of MTA accidents and injuries involving the New York City Transit system (NYCT).
+Our MTA accident lawyers understand the short statute of limitations and other special considerations in bringing claims against the Metropolitan Transportation Authority (MTA), the Port Authority, or other governmental entities.

 Common Types of MTA Accidents

-Whatever your situation, public transportation accident attorneys from the personal injury law firm of Raphaelson Levine are available to help you now.
-A mass transit accident attorney will investigate your accident to determine who is responsible for your injury case.
+Whatever your situation, public transportation/ MTA accident lawyer at the personal injury law firm of Raphaelson Levine is available to help you now.
+Our accident attorneys will investigate your accident to determine who is responsible for your injury case.

 As with all personal injury lawsuits involving public transportation, determining negligence can be the most challenging and time-consuming aspects of the case.
 While it might seem like only the driver is to blame, company mechanics, the manufacturer, or supervisors who ordered the driver to transport people in an unsafe vehicle are just some possibilities of other parties who your personal injury attorneys may sue on your behalf.

 Bus Accident Cases in NYC

 The New York City Transit Authority operates approximately 4,400 public buses that transport more than 6.5 million people every year.
 Some common types of bus accidents that result in people contacting an MTA bus accident lawyer include: